Introduction to the Computing Landscape

 Shading languages all benefit from limitations and specializations from being specifically for graphics on a GPU.
 Another form of limitation is domain specific languages and frameworks.
 One such framework you might know of is PyTorch.
 You are generally supposed to formulate your neural network as a graph and not just a sequence of operations.
 This allows PyTorch to have a clearer picture of what it is you want to do.
 It can check that all dimensions fit before running the training loop and it can optimize the process.
 Taking things even further PyTorch even has its own compiler from version 2.0.

 Another way of achieving speedy results in a flexible format is retrofitting an existing language, in this case Python, with a slightly different language.
-Taichi combines a domain specific language to JIT compile highly performant code, which can also run graphics, to whatever platform you are running on.
+Taichi combines a domain specific language to JIT compile highly performant code which can also run graphics.
 It can do this because of increased requirements of the user.
 Namely, annotating their code and setting limitations.
 Halide on the other hand restricts itself to be a AOT- or JIT-compiled language embedded in C++ made specifically for working with images and tensors.

 Futhark is a language made specifically for replacing the parts of your code which need to be fast.
 As such it is not a general language and can make opinionated choices which allows it to generate more performant code.